parallactic-ai/grotte-sdk/README.md

 ## Self-hosting

-_Coming soon._ A self-hostable infrastructure stack (Terraform-deployed across AWS / GCP) is on the roadmap at `parallactic-ai/infra`.
+_Coming soon._ A self-hostable infrastructure stack (Terraform-deployed across AWS / GCP / SCW) is on the roadmap at `parallactic-ai/infra`.
 Until then, GROTTE is available as a managed service on `api.grotte.parallactic.fr` — see step 2 above to get an API key.